 A goal was to arrest Malaysia’s production decline rate, and one of the key activities was a nationwide idle wells management strategy.
-It was initially a success, with additional production from well intervention activity increasing from 14,000 barrels of oil equivalent per day (boe/d) to 24,000 boe/d between 2013 and 2014.
+It was initially a success, with additional production from well intervention activity increasing from 14,000 boe/d to 24,000 boe/d between 2013 and 2014.
 However, this was done at a very high price.

-Also, when the oil price dropped, so did activity.
-Malaysia had up to 28 rigs operating prior to mid-2014.
-By the end of 2015, it dropped to just six, Mokhtar said.
+Additionally, when the oil price dropped, so did the activity.
+Malaysia had up to 28 rigs operating before mid-2014.
+By year-end 2015 it dropped to just six, Mokhtar said.

 What happened was perhaps a surprise.
-“The whole sector worked together and saved US$92 million (25%) within a year,” Mokhtar said.
+“The whole sector worked together and saved $92 million [25%] within a year,” Mokhtar said.
 “It made us realize that all this time we were really not very efficient in well intervention.”

 So where were the savings made?
-The biggest proportion of the cost saving (74%) came from just using the right operating model, i.e. using the right conveyance method (coiled tubing or wireline, etc.) and selecting the right equipment for the job, Mokhtar said.
-Standardizing equipment, removing standby costs, being fit-for-purpose and only mobilizing what was needed accounted for 14% of the savings, while contract management—negotiating better rates, aligning contracts to budgets available, etc. — made up 12% of the savings.
+The biggest proportion of the cost savings (74%) came from just using the right operating model, i.e., using the right conveyance method (coiled tubing [CT] or wireline, etc.) and selecting the right equipment for the job, Mokhtar said.
+Standardizing equipment, removing standby costs, being fit-for-purpose and only mobilizing what was needed accounted for 14% of the savings, while contract management—negotiating better rates, aligning contracts to budgets available, etc.—made up 12% of the savings.

 A large part of the success was based on using an integrated model, promoting collaboration and risk sharing.
 “The integrated model was something we hadn’t done before,” Mokhtar said.

 In IIWR year one, only one project was completed (with EnQuest), but activity has been building.
-In 2017, three operators (EnQuest, Hess, and Shell) ran three campaigns using two packages.
-This year eight companies are running a total of 13 campaigns, with 13 packages being mobilized, Mokhtar said.
+In 2017 EnQuest, Hess and Shell ran three campaigns using two packages.
+This year eight companies are running 13 campaigns, with 13 packages being mobilized, Mokhtar said.

-However, MPM isn’t resting on its laurels.
-It’s keen to see techniques that were dropped when the oil price fell, such as plugging and abandonment for sidetrack/infill well drilling, and hydraulic workover units come back in to use.
+However, MPM is not resting on its laurels.
+It is keen to see techniques that were dropped when the oil price fell, such as plugging and abandonment for sidetrack/ infill well drilling and hydraulic workover units, come back in to use.

-Mokhtar said other technologies, that haven’t been used for some time, are coming back, such as: fibre-optic coiled tubing; perforation, cement and wash (PWC); down hole cameras; and coiled tubing catenary (last used in 2014, and due to be used again in May this year).
-Work is also starting into full decommissioning of fields under IIWR.
+Mokhtar said other technologies that haven’t been used for some time are coming back, such as fiber-optic CT; perforation, cement and wash; and downhole cameras.
+Work also is starting into full decommissioning of fields under IIWR.

-With success, there’s also risk.
+With success, there is also risk.
 “One concern now, as activity ramps up, is health, safety and the environment,” Mokhtar said.

 You can be sure it will be on MPM’s target list.